Ariana Grande: Philanthropy and activism

 In September 2017, Grande performed in A Concert for Charlottesville which benefitted the victims of the August 2017 white nationalist rally in Charlottesville, Virginia.
 In March 2018, she participated in March for Our Lives to support gun control reform.
 Grande donated the proceeds from the first show in Atlanta on her Sweetener World Tour to Planned Parenthood in a response to the passage of a number of anti-abortion laws in several states including Georgia.
 During the COVID-19 pandemic, Grande donated between $500 and $1,000 each to a number of fans as financial support.
 Grande also supported a COVID-19 fund named Project 100, which aimed to provide $1,000 digital payments to 100,000 families who have been greatly impacted by the pandemic.

 In May 2020, Grande announced that all net proceeds from her collaboration with singer Justin Bieber, "Stuck With U", would be donated to the First Responders Children's Foundation to fund grants and scholarships for children of frontline workers who are working during the global pandemic.
 That month, Grande joined a Los Angeles protest against the murder of George Floyd, demanding justice and asking fans to sign petitions condemning the act of police brutality.
 She highlighted white privilege and called for more activism outside social media.
-The following month, she praised a Black-owned coffee shop on Instagram, and encouraged her LA-based followers to support the business.
-This came shortly after Grande unfollowed Starbucks on social media, a company that she previously praised and collaborated with.
-She apparently withdrew her support after the company's ban of Black Lives Matter apparel, which has since been lifted.
-In December 2020, Grande, and Scott and Brian Nicholson, her choreographers and friends, launched "Orange Twins Rescue", an animal rescue center based in Los Angeles.
-In recent years, Grande surprised kids, who spend the holiday at children's hospitals in L.A. and the UK, with gifts from wish lists at the UCLA Mattel Children's Hospital and the Royal Manchester Children's Hospital, among others.
-Manchester Foundation Trust Charity revealed that Grande had gifted nearly 1,000 presents to patients across the hospital network’s children’s wards and newborn intensive care units in 2021.
+In 2022, Grande surprised children, who were spending the Christmas holiday period at hospitals in Manchester, with gifts from wish lists at the Royal Manchester Children's Hospital, among others.
+Manchester Foundation Trust Charity revealed that Grande had gifted nearly 1,000 presents to patients across the hospital network's children's wards and newborn intensive care units in 2021.